Typeform has over 125,000 paying customers, whereas SurveyMonkey has almost a million.

 Both have plenty of form-building and survey-collecting options, but which one to use?
 This is the article covering SurveyMonkey vs. Typeform.

 What are both

-SurveyMonkey, as the name suggests, has specific features for surveys, polls, and questionnaires.
+SurveyMonkey is a survey-collecting program used for surveys, polls, and questionnaires.
 It supports single and multiple questions and conversation formats.